Presidency of Dwight D. Eisenhower: 1960 election and transition

+Farewell address

 During the campaign, Eisenhower had privately lambasted Kennedy's inexperience and connections to political machines, but after the election he worked with Kennedy to ensure a smooth transition.
 He personally met twice with Kennedy, emphasizing especially the danger posed by Cuba.
 On January 17, 1961, Eisenhower gave his final televised Address to the Nation from the Oval Office.
 In his farewell address, Eisenhower raised the issue of the Cold War and role of the U.S. armed forces.
 He described the Cold War: "We face a hostile ideology global in scope, atheistic in character, ruthless in purpose and insidious in method ..." and warned about what he saw as unjustified government spending proposals and continued with a warning that "we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military–industrial complex."
 Eisenhower's address reflected his fear that military spending and the desire to ensure total security would be pursued to the detriment of other goals, including a sound economy, efficient social programs, and individual liberties.